The major content headings are:

 Formation of 1st Battalion Royal New Zealand Infantry Regiment - 1964

-The 1st Battalion Royal New Zealand Infantry Regiment was formed on April 1, 1964.
+The 1st Battalion Royal New Zealand Infantry Regiment was formed on May 1, 1964.
 The Battalion was deployed in Malaysia at that time, based in Terendak Military Camp as a unit of the 28th Commonwealth Brigade.
 The Brigade was a part of the 17th Gurkha Division whose command was based in Hong Kong.

 The birth of the Battalion was the result of a decision to abolish the ten separate Infantry Regiments which made up the Royal New Zealand Infantry Corps and to form a single Infantry Regiment with numbered Battalions.
 At that time there were two active regular Infantry Battalions, the 1st and 2nd Battalions of the New Zealand Regiment.